About us

 AI Meeting Transcription for Webinars

-Automatically record, transcribe, and summarize best way transcribe webinar discussions comprehensively
+Automatically record, transcribe, and summarize – the best way to fully transcribe webinar discussions

 Record